xuchen312/ceTDP-Cons-SPM/README.md

-# ceTDP-Cons-SPM
+# ceTDP-cons-SPM

-**ceTDP-Cons-SPM** is an SPM extension for estimating true discovery proportion (TDP) using the **ceTDP** approach, which is a more informative cluster inference approach that builds upon cluster extent thresholding with Gaussian random field theory, implemented in SPM.
+**ceTDP-cons-SPM** is an SPM extension for estimating true discovery proportion (TDP) using the **ceTDP** approach, which is a more informative cluster inference approach that builds upon cluster extent thresholding with Gaussian random field theory, implemented in SPM.

 ## Introduction